 Overheating in silage can cost an average of 3.5% of dry matter and 15 Feed Unit Milk of energy per kilogram of dry matter in the silage per day.
 Because open silage is always exposed to overheating for two to three days, the loss in feed value quickly rises to 10%.
 This does not include a reduction in the feed intake or, in the worst case, the upset of an entire silage due to mold.

 The overheating sensitivity score indicates how sensitive silage is to heat once opened.
 An overheating sensitivity of up to 20 points indicates that the silage is not sensitive to overheating, while an overheating sensitivity of over 50 points indicates that the silage is very sensitive to overheating.
-The overheating sensitivity index is determined by a forage analysis.
+The overheating sensitivity index is determined by a Forage Manager.

 Insight into the behavior of silage at the time of feeding to reduce future silage loss: